(Brunswick , Ohio)

 Can I raise the corner with water in it?
 I do not want to drain it due to the fact all the money put in it to make the water clean and clear.
 Any suggestions?

-Hi Alan.
 There is no way to raise a pool with water in it.
-Any attempts to do so would disturb the cove and put to much strain on the liner.
+Any attempts to do so would disturb the cove and put too much strain on the liner.
 The pool water level needs to be lowered to just a couple of inches before any leveling can be done.
 This page explains the process.

 The danger level of leaving the pool out of level depends on several different factors.
 If the pool is in-ground or partially in-ground you do not have anything to worry about.
 If you can pile dirt around the pool, on the low side, to offer structural support, you would probably be all right.